oroinc/crm/README.md

 - **target_fields**: array of virtual fields for entity field from 'name' parameter.
 - **relation_type**: indicate that this field is relation field to enother table.
 Supported relation types: one-to-one, many-to-many, one-to-many, many-to-one.
 - **relation_fields**: array of fields from relarion record we must to index.
+- **flexible_manager**.
+If entity has flexible attributes, they can be indexed for search by parameter flexible_manager in mapping config.
+Value of this parameter is the service name for flexible entity.
+In search index wheel be indexed all the attributes with parameter **searchable** set to true.
+All text fields data wheel be store in **all_text** virtual field.
+Additionally, all the fields wheel be stored in fieldName virtual fields.

 Query builder
 ----------------------------------